lumol-org/soa-derive/README.md

 ```

 Benchmarks tests exist for soa (struct of array) and aos (array of struct)
-versions of the same code, using a samll and a big struct.
+versions of the same code, using a small and a big struct.

 You can run the same benchmarks on your own system by cloning this repository
 and running `cargo bench`.